cosmos/cosmos-sdk/docs/docs/develop/beginner/00-app-anatomy.md

 * **A list of store keys**.
 The [store](../advanced/04-store.md), which contains the entire state, is implemented as a [`multistore`](../advanced/04-store.md#multistore) (i.e. a store of stores) in the Cosmos SDK.
 Each module uses one or multiple stores in the multistore to persist their part of the state.
 These stores can be accessed with specific keys that are declared in the `app` type.
 These keys, along with the `keepers`, are at the heart of the [object-capabilities model](../advanced/10-ocap.md) of the Cosmos SDK.
 * **A list of module's `keeper`s.** Each module defines an abstraction called [`keeper`](../../build/building-modules/06-keeper.md), which handles reads and writes for this module's store(s).
 The `keeper`'s methods of one module can be called from other modules (if authorized), which is why they are declared in the application's type and exported as interfaces to other modules so that the latter can only access the authorized functions.
 * **A reference to an [`appCodec`](../advanced/05-encoding.md).** The application's `appCodec` is used to serialize and deserialize data structures in order to store them, as stores can only persist `[]bytes`.
 The default codec is [Protocol Buffers](../advanced/05-encoding.md).
-* **A reference to a [`legacyAmino`](../advanced/05-encoding.md) codec.** Some parts of the Cosmos SDK have not been migrated to use the `appCodec` above, and are still hardcoded to use Amino.
-Other parts explicitly use Amino for backwards compatibility.
-For these reasons, the application still holds a reference to the legacy Amino codec.
-Please note that the Amino codec will be removed from the SDK in the upcoming releases.
 * **A reference to a [module manager](../../build/building-modules/01-module-manager.md#manager)** and a [basic module manager](../../build/building-modules/01-module-manager.md#basicmanager).
 The module manager is an object that contains a list of the application's modules.
 It facilitates operations related to these modules, like registering their [`Msg` service](../advanced/00-baseapp.md#msg-services) and [gRPC `Query` service](../advanced/00-baseapp.md#grpc-query-services), or setting the order of execution between modules for various functions like [`InitChainer`](#initchainer), [`PreBlocker`](#preblocker) and [`BeginBlocker` and `EndBlocker`](#beginblocker-and-endblocker).

 See an example of application type definition from `simapp`, the Cosmos SDK's own app used for demo and testing purposes: